 Special Services for Adults & Children in Behavioral Health or Substance Use Crisis

 If you are suffering a behavioral health or substance use issue and you do not have a medical problem that also requires treatment, there are more appropriate care options for you than your local emergency room.

-View this list of specialists who are offering special services, such as urgent behavioral health care, extended hours, and phone/video assessments and visits.
+Specialists are offering special services, such as urgent behavioral health care, extended hours and phone/video assessments and visits.